r7avi/JustDial-Data-Scrapper/README.md

-# JustDial Data Scraping Script
+# JustDial Data Scraping Script - 2024 August Working Confirmed

 This script uses Selenium to scrape data from Justdial.
 It automates the process of opening a webpage, handling popups, scrolling, and extracting contact information, then saves the data into a CSV file.

-It currently scrapes Name, Address, and Phone numbers from a given city and keyword.

 ## Features